 major magazines, among them Town &

 Country, Redbook, Gourmet, Cosmopolitan, Family Circle, Dance Magazine, and Ladies' Home Journal.
-She is a
+She was a

 contributor to the iconic "Can This Marriage Be Saved?" column in LHJ

 and served as LHJ's Executive Editor.
+Her articles for LHJ are now onlne a Divine Caroline.
 Her other staff posts were Features

 Editor at Cosmopolitan under the